carrywater/angel-drone-unity/README.md

 3. https://assetstore.unity.com/packages/3d/props/furniture/pack-gesta-furniture-1-28237
 4. https://assetstore.unity.com/packages/3d/props/interior/door-free-pack-aferar-148411

 Assets from the [VR Development Pathway](https://learn.unity.com/pathway/vr-development) were used.
-I highly recommend following this Unity lessen to start expanding on this simulation setup.
-You will get more aquainted with VR basics, Event, interactions, Ergonomics, optimization & more.
+I highly recommend following this Unity lessen to start expanding on the simulation setup (if you are new to VR).
+This lesson will make you more aquainted with VR basics, Event, interactions, Ergonomics, optimization & more.